PigsCanFlyLabs/device-fw/README.md

 For 'Q':
 Query the device to determine if it's set up.
 If so returns `PHONEID: {phone_id}`, if not returns `ERROR: "{device_id}" not configured`.

+For 'D':

+Query the device ID, Returns deviceid.

 TODO:
 For '?':
 Requests the current phone id / profile.